 Some attributes of gear are changeable and upgradable, and some aren’t.
 It’s possible to modify a gear piece’s quality, enchantment, and trait

-But it is not possible to modify the level, set, or style of a piece of gear; it will have the same level and style forever.
+But it is not possible to modify the level, set, or style of a piece of gear; these attributes are fixed forever.
 If you want gear of a different level or set, you’ll have to go find, craft, or reconstruct it.
-(But style-wise, note that you can modify your appearance through the Outfit Station for the same effect as a different gear style)
+(But remember that you can change your appearance at an Outfit Station if you don’t like your gear’s style)

 Quality Improvement

-If you have insufficient improvement materials available, the crafting station will show that the upgrade may not succeed, with only a certain percentage chance of success.
-If by chance the upgrade does fail, the item will be destroyed, which is a big waste.
-Don’t take the risk!
+If you have don’t have enough improvement materials, the upgrade will have a chance of failing, which will destroy the item entirely.
+Don’t take this risk!
 Always make sure you have enough upgrade materials to guarantee 100% chance of success

-- You can increase your chances of successful upgrades by getting a passive in the respective crafting skill line (always the bottommost passive, with “Expertise” in its name).
-In practical terms, this means you get to use much fewer materials to improve your gear without risking destroying it.
+- You can increase your chances of successful upgrades with a passive in the respective crafting skill line.
+This will allow you to use much fewer materials to improve your gear without risking destroying it.
 Getting these passives is highly recommended before doing substantial quality upgrades

 Remember that upgrades are incremental.
-You can’t upgrade straight from white quality to gold; you’ll need all the materials to upgrade first to green, then blue, then purple, and only then gold
+If you upgrade straight from white to gold, you’ll still need all the materials for upgrading to green, blue, and purple in addition to the gold materials

 Quality upgrades are not always worth your mats!
-Green and blue upgrades are usually cheap enough not to break your bank, but don’t be too liberal with expensive gold-quality upgrades.
-Many upgrades will provide fairly minimal benefit in most situations anyway, so the more expensive higher upgrades can generally be forgone.
-You absolutely do not need to upgrade all of your gear to gold quality to perform well; save your mats and gold!
-In general, it’s especially not advisable to gold out gear unless you’re very confident you’ll be using it for a long time
+In fact, a single upgrade level usually only gives a fairly small benefit.
+Green and blue upgrades are affordable and probably worth your mats, but you absolutely do not need to upgrade all of your gear to gold quality to perform well; save your money!
+In particular, don’t gold out gear unless you’re very confident you’ll be using it for a long time

-- Jewelry and especially armor upgrades provide minimal bonuses in general.
-All but the very most advanced of players will do just fine leaving their jewelry and armor at purple or blue quality
+- In general, weapons yield the most significant results when upgraded; if you do want to upgrade your gear, start with weapons.
+Jewelry and especially armor upgrades provide minimal bonuses, and all but the most advanced of players will do just fine leaving these items at purple or blue quality

-Improving an item’s quality will not necessarily also upgrade its enchantment.
+Note: Improving an item’s quality will not necessarily also upgrade its enchantment.
 The enchantment will only upgrade if the item dropped with that enchantment originally on it.
-But if you (or another player) put that enchantment on yourself, the enchantment is fully separate forever, and you can only upgrade it by applying a new enchantment to the gear
+But if you (or another player) put that enchantment on yourself, the enchantment is fully separate forever, and you can only upgrade it by applying a brand new enchantment

-To change an enchantment, simply create a new enchantment at an enchanting station, and apply that enchantment to your item.
+To change an enchantment, simply create a new enchantment at an enchanting station, and apply it to your item.
 (See above for more information)

 Trait Transmutation